-iMessage is an instant messaging (IM) service in the Messages app on iOS, iPadOS, and macOS.
+iMessage is an internet-based messaging service in the Messages app on iOS, iPadOS, and macOS.
 It differs from SMS in its use of end-to-end encryption and enhanced chat features.
 On Apple devices, iMessage chats appear as blue bubbles, while SMS conversations have green bubbles.
 It supports easy media sharing, message effects, and stickers.

 ● Requires Apple devices signed into iCloud

 ● End-to-end encryption